MUltiplexed Survey Telescope (MUST) Science White Paper I: Overview of Large-Scale Structure Cosmology in the Era of Stage-V Spectroscopic Surveys: Scientific Motivations of the Stage-V Cosmological Surveys

 Here, $\rho$ indicates the background matter density and $\delta$ is the comoving density perturbation.
-The functions $\mu$ and $\Sigma$ effectively describe the variations of the matter density field and changes of the lensing effect on massless particles, respectively.
-Comparing measurements of $\mu$ and $\Sigma$ to their fiducial values of zero thus constitutes a test of deviations from GR.
+The function $\mu$ characterizes modifications to the motion of non-relativistic matter, while $\Sigma$ describes modifications to the lensing potential relevant for relativistic particles.
+In GR, $\mu=\Sigma=0$.

-Galaxy spectroscopic surveys enable measurements of structure growth through both correlations of galaxy velocities and comparisons of the spatial clustering of galaxies across different redshifts.
-Testing gravity is, therefore, a primary scientific motivation of recent spectroscopic surveys, such as SDSS and DESI \cite{Dawson2016, DESI2022overview}.
-Currently, measurements of structure growth at $z \lesssim 1$ have achieved precision at the $\lesssim 10$\,\% level (e.g., \cite{eBOSS2021}, see also Section~\ref{ssec:forecastgravity}).
-While results from spectroscopic surveys are generally consistent with predictions of the GR-$\Lambda$CDM model, the structure growth history at high redshifts remains largely unexplored.
-Probing this regime is essential for differentiating between various gravity theories.
-As a Stage-V cosmological survey, MUST is expected to fill in this gap and provide substantial improvements in our understanding of gravity theory, as well as deeper insights into the tension between cosmic shear and matter perturbations from CMB measurements (e.g., \cite{DES2022}).
+Current observations are broadly consistent with GR and leave only limited room for modified gravity on cosmological scales.
+Recent DESI-based analyses find $\mu$ and $\Sigma$ to be consistent with 0, and constraints on Horndeski-class models are likewise compatible with GR \cite{DESI2024MG}.
+Screening models, such as Hu--Sawicki $f(R)$ gravity \cite{fR_model} and Dvali--Gabadadze--Porrati (DGP) braneworld gravity \cite{DGP_discovery_2000} are also increasingly constrained (e.g., \cite{Vogt_fR, Vogt_nDGP}).
+Moreover, GW170817 has eliminated a large fraction of the viable scalar--tensor parameter space, sharpening the case for precision tests of the surviving models \cite{Kase2019}.
+Nevertheless, robust measurements of structure growth beyond $z\sim 2$ remain limited.
+Proving this regime is critical for distinguishing modified gravity scenarios and breaking degeneracies with dark energy models.
+As a Stage-V cosmological survey, MUST is expected to fill this gap and substantially improve tests of gravity.

 MUST also has the potential to measure relativistic effects, such as the gravitational redshifts, that are sensitive to gravity theories but have been too subtle to be detected with current data \cite{McDonald2009}.
 These effects can introduce additional distortions to galaxy clustering beyond RSD, primarily generating odd Legendre multipoles in the cross-correlation of different galaxy populations that can be measured from galaxy spectroscopic data.